Integrating Peer Support into Your Organization

 Melody Riefer, M.S.W., is a senior program manager at Advocates Human Potential, Inc. (AHP).
 During her more than 30-year career, she has worked as a practitioner, manager, educator, consultant and advocate —accruing expertise in policy and organizational development, service delivery systems, and implementation sciences.
 Before joining AHP, Melody worked as a trainer and consultant focusing on recovery support services and systems.
 Her projects included developing implementation and training protocols for shared decision making, consulting with state and local behavioral health authorities; developing infrastructure solutions for statewide mental health consumer networks, and creating curricula for certification and training processes for peer delivered services.
 She is a highly sought after trainer and public speaker, reaching across multiple disciplines and venues.
 Her professional work is grounded in her personal experience within the behavioral healthcare system as an individual and family member and knowing that living one’s life to the fullest should always be the expected outcome.

-The recording for the January session can be found here.
+The recording for the first session, "Integrating Peer Support in your Organization", can be found here.

-The recording for the February session can be found here.
+The recording for the second session, "What do we Mean by Peer Integration", can be found here.

-The recording for the March session can be found here.
+The recording for the March session, "Laying the Groundwork", can be found here.

 Please email Leah Harris at email@example.com if you have additional questions regarding this VLN.